 In an environment where consumers wait for items to go on sale and can compare the prices of a half-dozen competitors selling the same product with the click of a mouse button, it becomes VERY difficult if not impossible to effectively “shop around” for ghostwriters and professional book writing services.

 That is because this type of shopping does not work in the literary field.
 In fact, it is disastrous to approach it in this fashion.
 I cannot think of anyplace else where the term “you get what you pay for” becomes more relevant than within the literary realm as it pertains to book writing.
 Products like fishing rods, Golf clubs or pairs of pants, for instance, can easily be made to “look” like they’re more expensive (name brand) counterparts to the untrained eye.
 But there is nothing more open and obvious than the written word.
 How they are joined and presented in order to convey thoughts, feelings and emotions is something that cannot be covered up with metallic paint, chrome plating or a knockoff label sewn into a seam.

 In other words, you can’t pretend to have a great novel.
 You can’t pretend to have a book of quality.
 You can’t talk someone into believing that poorly executed concepts and ideas are “great” and “just as good as another book.”
 No, the written word is as plain to see, with regard to quality and aesthetics, as seeing a spade and calling it a spade.

-The $5,000 price offered by one ghostwriter for a 300-page book.
-Cannot be considered “the better deal” over a $30,000 price tag of another ghostwriter.
-To base one’s decision on price is literary suicide and certain death of a life-long dream.
-If you walk away with one thing with this article it should be this.
-PRICE CAN NEVER BE THE FOREMOST CRITERIA FOR CHOOSING A GHOSTWRITER!
+The $5,000 price offered by one ghostwriter for a 300-page book cannot be considered “the better deal” over a $30,000 price tag of another ghostwriter.
+To base one’s decision on price is literary suicide and certain death of a lifelong dream.
+If you walk away with one thing from this article, it should be this: PRICE CAN NEVER BE THE FOREMOST CRITERIA FOR CHOOSING A GHOSTWRITER!